-- Engagement through an Insight Survey on tiny homes was undertaken as part of the October 30, 2018, Urban Form and Corporate Strategic Development report CR_5113 - Zoning Bylaw Amendment - Garden Suites.
+- An Insight Survey on tiny homes was undertaken as part of the October 30, 2018, Urban Form and Corporate Strategic Development report CR_5113 - Zoning Bylaw Amendment - Garden Suites.

-- A working draft of the September 3, 2019 report was circulated for a four week period (from May 29th to June 25th) to the Edmonton Federation of Community Leagues’ Planning Committee, each individual Community League, Canadian Homebuilders’ Association - Edmonton Region, Infill Development in Edmonton Association (IDEA), YEG Garden Suites, and individuals who expressed interest in being informed about garden suites and tiny homes.
+- A working draft of September 3, 2019 Urban Planning Committee report CR_6599 - Analysis of Tiny Homes was circulated for a four week period (from May 29th to June 25th) to the Edmonton Federation of Community Leagues’ Planning Committee, each individual Community League, Canadian Homebuilders’ Association - Edmonton Region, Infill Development in Edmonton Association (IDEA), YEG Garden Suites, and individuals who expressed interest in being informed about garden suites and tiny homes.

 To sign-up for project updates and to be added to the stakeholder list for this project, please email: firstname.lastname@example.org